uce/flink-distroless/README.md

 ### How to Use

 Flink is installed into `/flink`.
-By default, the entrypoint will configure the JVM classpath to `/flink/lib` (no recursive scanning), configure logging, and allocate 80% of the available memory for the JVM heap (`flink-conf.yaml` is ignored).
+By default, the entrypoint will configure the JVM classpath to `/flink/lib` (no recursive scanning), configure logging, and allocate 80% of the available memory for the JVM heap using the JVM's container support (`flink-conf.yaml` is ignored).

+For more details, check out the [`Dockerfile`](https://github.com/uce/flink-distroless/blob/master/Dockerfile#L37).

 #### Bundle Your Dependencies